YatesyTea/gitTutorial/gitBasics.md

 # Git Basics

+## Table of Contents

+[TOC]

+## Introduction

-This file has been made in order to teach me, and potentially others in how to use git in tandem with github effectively.
+This file has been made in order to teach me, and potentially others in how to use git in tandem with GitHub effectively.

+This only covers the extreme basics, and will not be able to troubleshoot any major issues.

 ![Git Logo](gitBasicsAssets/gitLogo.png)

 ## How Git Works

-##### The version control of Git (the local section) is divided into three parts:
+### The 3 parts of Git

 In the **working directory** are the changes that you make but have not told git to accept.